 With this sequence, you can forcibly solve the clogged nozzle problem caused by viscous ink.
-This program performs powerful cleanig (CL1' cleaning (ink consumption; 1.55ml + rubbing operation))forcibly.
+This program performs Powerful cleaning (CL1' cleaning (ink consumption;1.55ml) + rubbing operation) forcibly.

-If you can not recover the clogged nozzles despite you performed this cleaning operation, enter the Initial ink charge sequence by referring to Section 5.2.3.11.
+If you can not recover the clogged nozzles despite you performed powerful operation, enter the Initial ink charge sequence by referring to Section 5.2.3.11.

-1. Choose the "Head cleaning" in the "Maintenance menu" as following figure.
+1. Select "Head cleaning" from the "Maintenance" menu as shown below.

-Figure 5-41.
-Choose the Maintenance
+Figure 5-42.
+Select the Maintenance

 2. Click the "OK" button in the menu.
-The powerful cleaning is performed.
+The Powerful cleaning begins.
 (It takes 30 seconds for the process to complete.)